gyosh/pdfast/README.md

 # About

-Kernel Density Estimation, generating probability density function (pdf) using triangular kernel, in O(N + K).
+Kernel Density Estimation, generating probability density function (pdf) using triangular kernel, optimized to run in O(N + K).

 Where:

-  * N: number of element in the sample.
+  * N: number of elements in the sample.
-  * K: number of bars to represent the pdf.
+  * K: number of points to represent the pdf.

 # API